wurmlab/Bter_neonicotinoid_exposure_experiment/README.md

 ## License

-Reuse of scripts requires:
+This work is distributed under the GPLv3 license.
+The reuse of code derived from this repository thus requires two things:
-1) Citation of the associated publication.
+1) Proper attribution (i.e., citation of the associated publication).
 2) Publication of reused scripts on an open-access platform, such as Github.

 ## Workflow